fictionco/fiction/@plugins/plugin-blog/README.md

 ## Localization / i18n

-Factor supports [localization](./docs/localization) and this plugin can easily be localized by adding the translations to a `factor-lang-[code].ts` file in your app.
+Factor supports [localization](./docs/localization) and this plugin can easily be localized by adding the translations to a `factor-lang-[locale-code].ts` file in your app.

 If you'd like to contribute a translation to the plugin that would be much appreciated.
 Please create a pull request to add it.